MetroAccess Update on COVID-19

 Please be aware of the following as modifications to our service may affect you.

-restricted, avoiding unnecessary travel and remaining at home the best way to avoid exposure.
+Capital Metro continues to monitor ridership demand.
+Wherever possible, vehicles are being scheduled with room to encourage social distancing.
+Avoiding unnecessary travel and remaining at home the best way to avoid exposure.
 Face coverings must be worn while on CapMetro vehicles.

 To safeguard all of our customers and vehicle operators, MetroAccess is unable to transport sick customers to COVID-19 testing sites, including drive-thru sites.
 Thank you for your understanding.